astropy/astropy/docs/io/ascii/write.rst

 includes just the table ``Title``, ``Authors``, Table Caption and ``Notes`` and always has the ``ReadMe`` section together with the data.

-The :class:`~astropy.io.ascii.Cds` writer currently supports writing tables to MRT format.
+The :class:`~astropy.io.ascii.Cds` writer supports writing tables to MRT format.

 .. note::